Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A cast may be used to hold the bone in its proper position for healing.
-Sometimes the sections of broken bone must first be realigned.
+A cast may be used to hold the broken bone in its right position for healing.
+Sometimes the parts of broken bone must first be realigned.
 This is done by a process known as reduction.
 The type of reduction is based on how far the bone has moved from its normal position.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR